acidvegas/acid-drop/README.md

 This is being developed in my free time as a fun project.
 It is no where near being useful.

+A compiled "release" will be done once I finish somoe fo the basic features, but feel free t compile this on your own to test it out!

 # Previews
 ![](./.screens/preview1.png) ![](./.screens/preview2.png)